KaiFabi/VanillaGeneticClassifier/README.md

 <img src="https://github.com/KaiFabi/VanillaGeneticClassifier/blob/master/results/loss_accuracy_03.png" height="320">
 </div>

 It can be seen that the algorithm reacts more sensitively to changes in the global mutation rate.
-Since the search range is still too large, the search range `[0.0001, 0.05]` and `[0.0001, 0.025]` can be examined more closely.
+Since the search range is still too large, the search ranges `[0.0001, 0.05]` and `[0.0001, 0.025]` can be examined more closely.

 <div align="center">
 <img src="https://github.com/KaiFabi/VanillaGeneticClassifier/blob/master/results/loss_accuracy_test_005.png" height="320">
 <img src="https://github.com/KaiFabi/VanillaGeneticClassifier/blob/master/results/loss_accuracy_test_0025.png" height="320">
 </div>

-The traditional grid search approach delivers the values `0.0118`and `0.0098` for the local and global mutation rates, respectively.
+The traditional grid search approach delivers the values `0.0118` and `0.0098` for the local and global mutation rates, respectively.

 Alternatively, it is possible to build another genetic hyperparameter optimization algorithm on top of the genetic classifier algorithm.
 The algorithm for this can be programmed in a few lines.
 Here is a draft of such an implementation: